Write your search in the input below and press enter.

 Final thoughts

 Yes, even with all the training advances, sport success in many cases comes down to this one, simple, direct question that taps into heart and the will to win — who wants it more?
 This is actually great news for a lot of kids who feel behind their peers when it comes to size, strength, or even natural athletic abilities, and can inspire them to play with 100% effort in order to level the playing field.
-“Heart,” or mental toughness, is the X factor when it comes to athletes playing better than what others think they are capable, and often makes up for size, speed, and strength disadvantages.
+Mental toughness is the X factor when it comes to athletes playing better than what others think they are capable, and often makes up for size, speed, and strength disadvantages.
 If you are a parent (or coach), be sure to discuss who wants it more with your kids so that they understand the old saying “it’s not the size of the dog in the fight, but the size of the fight in the dog” when it comes to sport (and life) success.

 drstankovich.com